 For example, when a passenger calls Lyft, real-time streams of data join together to create a seamless user experience.
 Through this data, the application pieces together real-time location tracking, traffic stats, pricing, and real-time traffic data to simultaneously match the rider with the best possible driver, calculate pricing, and estimate time to destination based on both real-time and historical data.

 In this sense, streaming data is the first step for any data-driven organization, fueling big data ingestion, integration, and real-time analytics.

-Batch data processing methods require data to be downloaded as batches before it can be processed, stored, or analyzed, whereas streaming data flows in continuously, allowing that data to be processed simultaneously, in real-time the second it's generated.
+Batch processing requires data to be downloaded as batches before it can be actionable, whereas streaming data allows for simultaneous, real-time processing, storage, and analytics.

-With the complexity of today's modern requirements, legacy data processing methods have become obsolete for most use cases, as it can only process data as groups of transactions collected over time.
+With the complexity of today's modern requirements, legacy batch data processing has become insufficient for most use cases, as it can only process data as groups of transactions collected over time.
 Modern organizations need to act on up-to-the-millisecond data, before the data becomes stale.
-This continuous data offers numerous advantages that are transforming the way businesses run.
+Being able to access data in real-time comes with numerous advantages and use cases.

 Scalability: When system failures happen, log data coming from each device could increase from being sent a rate of kilobits per second to megabits per second and aggregated to be gigabits per second.
 Adding more capacity, resources and servers as applications scale happens instantly, exponentially increasing the amount of raw data generated.
 Designing applications to scale is crucial in working with streaming data.